USB-FPGA Module 1.15x:

 USB-FPGA Module 1.15x without heat sink.
 This Spartan 6 LX150 (XC6SLX150) FPGA Board is optimized for cryptographic computations and allows to build low-cost clusters using standard components.

+USB-FPGA Module 1.15x with installed heat sink.
+The heat sink is delivered with the board.
 This FPGA Board contains a Spartan 6 LX150 (XC6SLX150) FPGA and is suitable for cryptographic computations such as Bitcoin Mining.

 USB-FPGA Module 1.15x with installed Debug Kit.